eddiesholl/user-search/TASKS.md

 # Still to do

- 1. Convert to use a generator that yields results
- * Augment output with nested objects
+ 1. Augment output with nested objects
  * Add support for empty search matches
  * Add support for alternate data paths
  * Add support for scanning booleans and array fields